Close popup

 What is a Sylvera carbon credit rating?

-A Sylvera carbon credit rating assesses the likelihood that the credits issued by a carbon project have delivered on their claims of avoiding (meaning reducing) or removing of one metric ton of carbon dioxide (tCO2), or other greenhouse gasses (GHGs), measured in CO2 equivalent (tC02e).

-A Sylvera rating is a combination of three core scoring pillars: carbon, additionality and permanence.
-Over-crediting risk is assessed in additionality.
+A Sylvera carbon credit rating assesses the likelihood that the credits issued by a carbon project have delivered on their claims of avoiding (meaning reducing) or removing of one metric ton of carbon dioxide (tCO2), or other greenhouse gasses (GHGs), measured in CO2 equivalent (tCO2e).
+A Sylvera rating is a combination of three core scoring pillars: Carbon, Additionality and Permanence.
+Over-crediting risk is assessed in the Additionality Score.
 Our ratings are updated quarterly and when significant events occur.

-This Sylvera rating is reflected on a scale from AAA to D. AAA represents the highest likelihood that the project has delivered on its claim to avoid or remove GHGs and is highly additional with low permanence risks.
-D represents the lowest likelihood the project has met its claimed performance, is not additional, has high permanence risks or both.
+Each Sylvera rating is reflected on a scale from AAA to D. AAA represents a project with the highest likelihood of delivering on its claim to avoid or remove GHGs, that is highly additional, and that has low permanence risks.
+D represents a project with the lowest likelihood of delivering on its claimed avoidance or removal, that is not additional, and that has very high permanence risks with insufficient mitigating activities.

-While we assess the biodiversity and community co-benefits of projects, and make this information available through our co-benefits score, this score is not included in the Sylvera rating.
-As such, the Sylvera rating is a direct reflection on the project’s ability to avoid or remove GHGs.
-The project’s co-benefits can be thought of as additional benefits derived from the project which may yield a premium in price.
+A project’s co-benefits can be thought of as additional benefits beyond carbon avoidance or removal.
+They may yield a premium in price or help meet minimum philanthropic benchmarks.
 For example, a project with an A Sylvera rating and high co-benefits score may be more valuable to buyers and fetch a higher price than another A-rated project that delivers no co-benefits.

 Watch our video for an introduction to how Sylvera rates carbon projects, explained by our Head of Nature-Based Solutions Frameworks, Jess Roberts: